jojouna/pp5-housing-issue/README.md

    * Since the client is interested in predicting continuous value, we use ***regression machine learning*** to meet the second business requirement.
    * After we have collected the 10 most correlated variables to our sale price, we conducted a Grid Search CV to check which regression model should best fit to our project.
    * `GradientBoostingRegressor` showed the best performance amount the regressor studies with mean score 0.8, and train and test set with each 0.86 and 0.77 R2 Score.
-   * With Gradient Boosing Regressor, the 4 most best variables that correlated to sale price was 'OverallQual', 'TotalBsmtSF', 'GarageArea', '2ndFlrSF'
+   * With Gradient Boosing Regressor, the 4 most best variables that correlated to sale price were 'OverallQual', 'TotalBsmtSF', 'GarageArea', '2ndFlrSF'
    * With the selected regressor and the best correlated variables, we predicted the sale price for the 4 inherited houses also created a widget that could predict the sale price by inputting the values.
    * Details of the study could be found at [Modelling and Evaluation Notebook](https://github.com/frankiesanjana/housing-price-predictor/blob/f6ce8dd8a4334a05213efaf45d96bd102e85cb7d/jupyter_notebooks/05-modelling-evaluation.ipynb)